Dual-stream attention-guided learning for weakly supervised whole slide image classification: Method

 To address the challenge of limited supervision, we introduce FASA, a fusion-attentive scale-aware module that enhances feature discriminability by integrating multi-scale convolutional fusion with both channel and spatial attention mechanisms.
 It performs attention-weighted global pooling to aggregate instance-level features, thereby facilitating discriminative learning in a weakly supervised setting.

 As illustrated in part (c) of Fig.~\ref{fig:Overall network}, FASA improves the discriminability of deep features by integrating spatial and channel attention into a multi-scale fusion framework.
 Given an input feature map \(x \in \mathbb{R}^{\texttt{B} \times \texttt{C} \times \texttt{H} \times \texttt{W}}\) extracted by the VSSMamba encoder, FASA captures local contextual information at multiple receptive fields through parallel convolutions with kernel sizes of \(3 \times 3\), \(5 \times 5\), and \(7 \times 7\), where \(\mathcal{C}_{k \times k}\) denotes a convolution operation of size \(k \times k\).
 The resulting multi-scale features are subsequently concatenated and aggregated along the channel dimension, yielding a unified representation \(h_{fused}\) that preserves complementary information across different spatial scales.
+Here, the summation in Eq.~(13) serves as a concise abstraction of this multi-scale feature fusion process, rather than a strict element-wise addition.

 Next, channel and spatial attention mechanisms are independently applied to \(h_{fused}\), producing two complementary attention-enhanced feature maps: \(f_{channel}\) and \(f_{spatial}\).
-These are then combined to obtain the final attentive representation \(f_{out}\), which integrates both modality-specific importance cues.
+Here, \(A_t(\cdot)\) denotes a lightweight attention mapping function that generates a normalized channel-wise or spatial-wise attention map via a sigmoid activation, and the attention operation is implemented through element-wise feature reweighting.
+The spatial attention branch adopts a pooling-based fusion strategy, where both average pooling and max pooling are performed along the channel dimension to capture complementary spatial responses.
+These two attention-enhanced maps are then combined to obtain the final attentive representation \(f_{out}\), which integrates both modality-specific importance cues.
 During instance aggregation, \(f_{out}\) is subjected to global pooling to derive instance-wise attention weights \(a_{i,j}\) and the corresponding bag-level prediction score \(\text{logit}_i\).
 These outputs jointly serve as weak supervision signals for pseudo-label generation and bag-level classification.

 The flow of feature computation is formulated as follows:

 By unifying multi-scale feature extraction with spatial and channel-wise attention, FASA provides a powerful mechanism for emphasizing diagnostically relevant regions under weak supervision.
 Its design allows the network to adaptively aggregate informative patterns across varying spatial resolutions, thereby reinforcing instance-level discriminability and improving the quality of attention-driven pseudo labels essential for downstream tasks.